Nicolai Müller: Hamburger SV

 On 6 August 2014, Müller joined Hamburger SV signing a four-year contract.
 His debut for HSV came on the third matchday against Hannover 96 in the 2–0 loss at the HDI-Arena.
 After the game, Hamburg coach Mirko Slomka left the club and Josef Zinnbauer took charge for the next match against Bayern Munich, in which Müller started and received his first booking for a 59th-minute foul on Dante.

 Müller scored Hamburg's first goal of the 2014–15 season when he equalised against Eintracht Frankfurt on 28 September 2014.
 HSV eventually lost the game to a Lucas Piazon free-kick in the last minute.

 HSV avoided relegation through the relegation play off for the second successive season in Müller's debut year, as he came on as a substitute and scored a 115th-minute winner during the relegation play-off game that took place at the end of the Bundesliga season, against Karlsruher SC.
 Müller's goal ensured that HSV would stay in the Bundesliga for the next year, keeping their unique status as the only team to have played in the Bundesliga for every year since its formation, as they won 3–2 on aggregate.

 On 20 August 2017, the first matchday of the 2017–18 Bundesliga season, Müller got injured while celebrating scoring a goal against FC Augsburg.
 Medical examination confirmed that the striker had ruptured the ACL in his right knee and would be out for approximately seven months.
 He returned to the pitch on matchday 33, in a 3–0 defeat away to Eintracht Frankfurt.

 Eintracht Frankfurt

 After the 2017–18 season Hamburger SV got relegated from the Bundesliga and Müller joined Eintracht Frankfurt on a free transfer signing a two-year contract until summer 2020.
 On 30 December 2018, it was announced that Müller would be loaned out to Hannover 96 for the remainder of the 2018–19 season.

 Western Sydney Wanderers

 In October 2019, Müller joined Australian club Western Sydney Wanderers as an injury replacement for Radosław Majewski.

 Central Coast Mariners

 On 26 July 2021, Müller signed with Australian club Central Coast Mariners on a one-year deal.
+After his spell at the team in New South Wales he retired from pro football after 240 top-flight matches in Germany and Australia.